Evodinus clathratus

-Evodinus clathratus is a species of beetles in the family Cerambycidae.
+Evodinus clathratus is a species of beetle in the family Cerambycidae.

 Distribution and habitat

 This species is present in most of Europe and in Russia.
 Evodinus clathratus is a typical mountain species, widespread in the Alps, at an elevation up to 1400 m above sea level.

 Description

 Evodinus clathratus can reach a body length of about 9–13 mm.
 These beetles have a narrow black head.
 The black pronotum is narrow, rough and strongly punctuated.
 The elytra are black with reddish yellowish dots on the base.
 The legs are typically partially reddish, though it is an extremely variable species in terms of markings on the elytra and in coloring of the legs.

 Biology

 The life cycle of these beetles is two to three years.
 Adults can be found from May to July.
 They frequently feed on nectar of Aruncus vulgaris.
 The larvae are polyphagous in coniferous trees.
 They develop in decayed branches and trunks of spruce (especially Picea abies), beech, willow, and alder.